meisyal/ami-converter/README.md

 but also the frame-rate.
 The frame-rate is from 15 to 60 fps.

 Beside that, this application gives you the information about multimedia file.
-This information contains the original size of file, the compressed size, compression rate/ratio, and time of execution when the conversion is performed.
+The information contains the original size of file, the compressed size, compression rate/ratio, and time of execution when the conversion is performed.

 Screenshot of ami-converter is given below